 After college, the artist wanted to live in California but moved to Atlanta, Georgia — biggest city closest to home — out of family obligations.
 Wasting little time, he began making a name for himself in the city’s eclectic, yet welcoming, art world.
 It was at this time he began to explore another outlet for his creativity.
 It started with poems about his difficult past experiences and short stories about life in general, eventually becoming an obsession to document his multi-faceted life including the abuse and violence of his childhood using a new medium — the written word in his first book, “In the Arms of Adam: a diary of men.”
 It was later followed by two more books, “Before the Last Dance” and “Alabama Snow.”

 "I hope I’ve helped people through my writing as well as my art.
 I find writing is very much like painting with words.
 Art has always been an escape for me even as a young child.
 I would hide away in a closet or a corner with paper and crayons drawing places to run away from the yelling and screaming that echoed off the walls of our house that was never a home, as well as from my father’s brutality."

-For many years, after moving to Atlanta, Chumbley has been involved as an activist and remains effective within several AIDS, Youth, Homeless, Equal Rights, and Mental Health Service Organizations — donating his art which encompasses contemporary landscapes, abstracts, and nudes using the media of oil, wax, varnish, and photography.
+For many years, after moving to Atlanta, Chumbley has been involved as an activist and remains effective within several AIDS, Youth, Homeless, Equal Rights, and Mental Health Service Organizations — donating his art which encompasses contemporary landscapes, abstracts, and nudes using the media of oils, acrylics, wax, varnish, and photography.
 The artist is best known for his large mixed media abstract paintings often incorporating ideograms and symbols into his work.
 His paintings harken back to the era of abstract expressionism with his broad painterly brushwork and naïve l'art brut drawing style.
 His work has been in several galleries and is in many impressive private and corporate collections across the country and abroad.